dasjideepak/dasjideepak/README.md

 # Hi!, I'm Deepak Sharma 👋

-A Frontend-focused Full Stack JavaScript Developer with 4+ years of experience in designing, developing, and enhancing high-quality web and mobile applications.
+A Frontend-focused Full Stack JavaScript Developer with around 5 years of experience in designing, developing, and enhancing high-quality web and mobile applications.
 Passionate about building innovative products and continuously improving them to deliver exceptional user experiences

 ### 📄 Professional Experience